GCSEComputer Science

 Master GCSE Computer Science Binary using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Binary is a base-2 number system that uses only two digits: 0 and 1.
-It is the fundamental language of computers, as all data and instructions are represented in binary form.
+It is the fundamental language of computers, allowing them to process and store data.

 Key Concepts